 Frequently Asked Questions

-United Airlines – it operates internationally and its business expands into other areas than just air transportation services.
+United Airlines operates internationally, and its business covers many other areas than just air transportation services.
 As a result, it may be a profitable addition to a diversified portfolio.

 If you’re looking to buy the dip and expect a surge in air travel once the pandemic is over, then the airline industry might be an attractive option.

-That would be Southwest Airlines, as the company dramatically improved its cash position and in December 2020 had $11 billion in cash and cash equivalents.
+Southwest Airlines dramatically improved its cash position.
+For instance, in December 2020, it had $11 billion in cash and cash equivalents.

-Investors that want to diversify their portfolios.
+Investors buy airline shares to diversify their portfolios.
 At the same time, they also believe that the travel industry will fully recover to its levels before the pandemic.

-Air Canada might be a suitable choice for beginners because its business model goes beyond air transportation and is well-diversified to survive future crises.
+Air Canada might be a suitable choice for beginners because its business model goes beyond air transportation and is diversified enough to survive future crises.

-The airline industry changed the way people travel and how business is made in the world.
-By investing in the airline industry, one invests in a fast-moving segment with great growth perspectives once the pandemic is over.
+The airline industry changed the way people travel and how business is conducted around the world.
+By investing in airline shares, you support a fast-moving industry with a great growth perspective once the pandemic is over.